Shirley Knot the Siren

 Not yours, not yours, not yours, but my part!

-Of course, it’s different for men.
-Look at Poseidon – I mean, he’s still pretty buff and all – but he’s got grey hair and wrinkles!
+Of course, it’s not the same for the men in the merworld.
+I mean look at Poseidon – but everyone’s thinking silver fox, some people would say silver fish, but I never found 4 of those trapped under my toilet – but he’s got grey hair and wrinkles!
 And what do they call him?
-King of the Sea!
-Power and experience, that’s what age means to him.
-Hundreds of years old and he’s still swimming about with his trident and everyone’s just lapping him up.
+King of the Sea! (do male muscle pose with hands in cactus position) Power and experience, that’s what age means to him.
+Hundreds of years old and he’s still swimming about with his old trident and everyone’s lapping him up.

-Us middle-aged female sirens, what do they want us to do?
+Us middle-aged female sirens or mermaids, what do they want us to do?
 Disappear.
 I’m not kidding.
-In Atlantis, when a single siren or mermaid gets to a certain age.
-Unless you’re staying at home with a bunch of tadpoles, they kick you out and expect you to hide at the bottom of the ocean for the rest of your life.
+In Atlantis, when you are a single siren or mermaid and you get to a certain age, unless you’re staying at home with a bunch of tadpoles, they kick you out and expect you to hide at the bottom of the ocean for the rest of your life.

 What a load of sea kelp!